III MEF integrates with Naval Submarine

-The Ohio-class guided-missile submarine USS Ohio (SSGN 726), deployed in the U.S. 7th Fleet area of operations, gets into position for an integration exercise off the coast of Okinawa, Japan.
-The exercise was part of ongoing III Marine Expeditionary Force-U.S. 7th Fleet efforts to provide flexible, forward-postured and quick-response options to regional commanders.
+210202-M-IP473-1358 PHILIPPINE SEA (Feb.
+2, 2021) -- U.S. Marines from Force Reconnaissance Company, III Marine Expedition Force (MEF), pilot combat rubber raiding crafts to a waiting Ohi- class guided missile submarine USS Ohio (SSGN 726) during an integration exercise near Okinawa, Japan.
+The exercise was part of ongoing III MEF-U.S. 7th Fleet efforts to provide flexible, forward-postured and quick-response options to regional commanders.
 (U.S. Marine Corps photo by Sgt.
 Audrey M. C. Rampton)

 |Date Taken: